mcohen01/node-quickbooks/README.md

 <a name="getAccount" />
 #### getAccount(id, callback)

-Retrieves the Account from Quickbooks
+Retrieves the Account from QuickBooks

 __Arguments__